githall/Plato/CONTRIBUTING.md

 - Always ensure "data-" is prefixed for HTML 5 data attributes
 - Avoid using the style attribute on HTML elements, CSS classes should be used to control elemrnt styling
 - Avoid 2 or more elements on the same page the same id
-- Avoid using CSS class names or HTML element ids to initialize client side JavaScript.

 ## Naming Conventions

 Always use the same naming convention for all your code.

-## Design Patterns
+##  SOLID principals

 When developing functionality or refactoring code please always consider the SOLID principals and try to follow existing established design patterns.
-Code should be clean, easy to read by humans and easy to reason about with minimal side effects.

-The **SOLID** principals are:-
+The SOLID principals are:-

 - **Single-responsibility** - A class should have one and only one reason to change, meaning that a class should have only one job.
 - **Open-closed** - Objects should be open for extension but closed for modification.